Nineteen Eighty-Four

-Nineteen Eighty-Four (also published as 1984) is a dystopian social science fiction novel and cautionary tale by English writer George Orwell.
-It was published on 8 June 1949 by Secker & Warburg as Orwell's ninth and final book completed in his lifetime.
-Thematically, it centres on the consequences of totalitarianism, mass surveillance and repressive regimentation of people and behaviours within society.
-Orwell, a democratic socialist, modelled the authoritarian state in the novel on Stalinist Russia and Nazi Germany.
-More broadly, the novel examines the role of truth and facts within societies and the ways in which they can be manipulated.
+Nineteen Eighty-Four (also published as 1984) is a dystopian novel by the English writer George Orwell.
+It was published on 8 June 1949 by Secker & Warburg as Orwell's ninth and final completed book.
+Thematically, it centres on totalitarianism, mass surveillance and repressive regimentation of people and behaviours.

-The story takes place in an imagined future in the year 1984, when much of the world is in perpetual war.
+The story takes place in a fictional future.
+The current year is uncertain, but believed to be 1984.
+Much of the world is in perpetual war.
 Great Britain, now known as Airstrip One, has become a province of the totalitarian superstate Oceania, which is led by Big Brother, a dictatorial leader supported by an intense cult of personality manufactured by the Party's Thought Police.
-Through the Ministry of Truth, the Party engages in omnipresent government surveillance, historical negationism, and constant propaganda to persecute individuality and independent thinking.

-The protagonist, Winston Smith, is a diligent mid-level worker at the Ministry of Truth who secretly hates the Party and dreams of rebellion.
-He keeps a forbidden diary and begins a relationship with his colleague Julia, and they learn about a shadowy resistance group called the Brotherhood.
-However, their contact with the Brotherhood turns out to be a Party agent, and Smith is arrested.
-He is subjected to months of psychological manipulation and torture by the Ministry of Love and is released once he has come to love Big Brother.
+The Party engages in omnipresent government surveillance and, through the Ministry of Truth, historical negationism and constant propaganda to persecute individuality and independent thinking.
+Orwell described his book as a "satire", and a display of the "perversions to which a centralised economy is liable", while also stating he believed "that something resembling it could arrive".
+The novel examines the role of truth and facts within societies and the ways in which they can be manipulated.
+Parallels have been drawn between the novel and real-world totalitarianism, mass surveillance and violations of freedom of expression, among other themes.

-Nineteen Eighty-Four has become a classic literary example of political and dystopian fiction.
-It also popularised the term "Orwellian" as an adjective, with many terms used in the novel entering common usage, including "Big Brother", "doublethink", "Thought Police", "thoughtcrime", "Newspeak", and "2 + 2 = 5".
-Parallels have been drawn between the novel's subject matter and real life instances of totalitarianism, mass surveillance, and violations of freedom of expression among other themes.
-Orwell described his book as a "satire," and a display of the "perversions to which a centralised economy is liable," while also stating he believed "that something resembling it could arrive."
-Time included the novel on its list of the 100 best English-language novels from 1923 to 2005, and it was placed on the Modern Library's 100 Best Novels list, reaching number 13 on the editors' list and number 6 on the readers' list.
-In 2003, it was listed at number eight on The Big Read survey by the BBC.
+Nineteen Eighty-Four has become a classic literary example of dystopian and political fiction.
+It popularised "Orwellian" as an adjective, and many terms used in it have entered common usage, including "Big Brother", "doublethink", "Thought Police", "thoughtcrime", "Newspeak" and the expression that "2 + 2 = 5".
+Time magazine included it on its list of the 100 best English-language novels published from 1923 to 2005, and it was placed on the Modern Library's 100 Best Novels list, reaching number 13 on the editors' list and number 6 on the readers' list.
+In 2003 it was listed at number 8 on The Big Read survey by the BBC.
+It has been adapted across media, most famously as a film in 1984 starring John Hurt, Suzanna Hamilton and Richard Burton.